STF - Squirrel Transfer Format

 • Artist Friendly

-Import & export is quick and you don’t have to fiddle with unnecessary settings to avoid breakage.
+Import & export times are short and artists don’t have to fiddle with unnecessary settings to avoid breakage.

 • Easy to Develop

-STF’s modular nature enables high encapsulation in the source-code and easy collaboration in the development of STF implementations.
+STF’s modular nature leads to very loose coupling in the source-code and easy collaboration in the development of STF implementations.
 A functioning implementation that handles some core resource-types can be usually developed in a day or two.

-Third parties can easily develop and distribute custom (perhaps application specific) resources.
+Third parties can easily develop and distribute custom resources.

 Concept

-STF by itself is merely a shell format.
-Its implementations provide a framework to parse and serialize arbitrary resources.
+By itself it is merely a shell format.
+Its implementations provide a framework to parse and serialize arbitrary resources, which are defined separately.

 A few resources, including but not limited to stf.prefab, stf.mesh, stf.material or stf.image, are provided by default.